feilipu/NASCOM_BASIC_4.7/README.md

 The key differences over previous implementations include.

  - The serial interface is configured for 115200 baud with 8n2 setting and RTS hardware handshake.
+ - A serial and memory sanity self check is undertaken on startup, to ensure that I/O and RAM are available and are working.
  - ACIA 6850 interrupt driven serial I/O supporting the hardware double buffer, together with a large receive buffer of 255 bytes, to allow efficient pasting of Basic into the editor.
 The receive RTS handshake shows full before the buffer is totally filled to allow run-on from the sender.
- - A serial and memory sanity self check is undertaken on startup, to ensure that I/O and RAM is available and is working.
- - Interrupt driven serial transmission, with a 63 Byte buffer, to ensure the CPU is not held waiting during transmission.
+ - Interrupt driven serial transmission, with a 63 byte buffer, to ensure the CPU is not held waiting during transmission.
  - A `RST`, `INT0`, and `NMI` RAM redirection jump table, starting in RAM at `0x8000`, enables the important RST instructions and interrupt vectors to be reconfigured by the user.
  - These ROMs provides both an Intel HEX `HLOAD` statement and software `RESET` statement.
 This allows you to easily upload Z80 (or 8085) assembly or compiled C programs, and then run them as described.
 The `HLOAD` statement automatically adjusts the upper RAM limit for Basic and enters the program origin into the `USRLOC` location.
  - Added `MEEK` and `MOKE` statements allow bulk memory to be examined in 16 byte blocks, and support continuous editing (assembly language entry) of memory.
 Addresses and values can be entered as signed decimal integers, or as hexadecimal numbers using the `&` keyword.